Imprints of primordial magnetic fields in gravitational collapse during early structure formation: DNS results

 \subsubsection{Magnetic field evolution}

-During the collapse, the rms magnetic field strength increases by approximately a factor of $10$ in RunH2b, as shown in the middle panel of Fig.~\ref{fig_ts_collapse}.
-This amplification is largely confined to the central region of the computational domain, as highlighted in the lower panel of Fig.~\ref{fig_rhovB_r}, where $B_\mathrm{rms}$ grows by nearly two orders of magnitude within the final Jeans radius.
-Concurrently, the magnetic field structure changes, as we see from the evolution of the magnetic $E_\mathrm{M}$, which is shown in the lower panel of Fig.~\ref{fig_spec_compact}.
+During the collapse, the rms magnetic field strength increases by approximately a factor of $10$ in Run H2b, as shown in the middle panel of Fig.~\ref{fig_ts_collapse}.
+The amplification initially proceeds approximately uniformly throughout the computational domain.
+In the final stage, however, $B_\mathrm{rms}$ increases by an additional order of magnitude within the innermost final Jeans scale.
+Concurrently, the magnetic field structure changes, as we see from the evolution of $E_\mathrm{M}$, which is shown in the lower panel of Fig.~\ref{fig_spec_compact}.
 In the remainder of this subsection, we investigate the mechanisms driving this amplification — specifically, whether it is primarily due to gravitational compression or the action of a small-scale dynamo.

-In Sec.~\ref{sec_regimes}, we argue that a small-scale dynamo dominates magnetic field amplification during gravitational collapse if its inverse growth rate is shorter than the free-fall time, $t_\mathrm{ff}$.
-To check whether this condition is met in Run H2b, we compare the $t_\mathrm{ff}$, which evolves over time, with the inverse growth rate $\gamma^{-1}$ expected from dynamo theory, as discussed in Sec.~\ref{sec_SSD}.
+In Sect.~\ref{sec_regimes}, we argue that a small-scale dynamo dominates magnetic field amplification during gravitational collapse if its inverse growth rate is shorter than the free-fall time, $t_\mathrm{ff}$.
+To check whether this condition is met in Run H2b, we compare the $t_\mathrm{ff}$, which evolves over time, with the inverse growth rate $\gamma^{-1}$ expected from dynamo theory, as discussed in Sect.~\ref{sec_SSD}.
 The growth rate in the limit of large $\Pm$ is given in Eq.~(\ref{eq_gammaPmlarge}).
 However, our simulations have been performed for $\Pm=1$ due to numerical limitations.
-For $\Pm=1$, the growth rate of the small-scale dynamo instability~(\ref{eq_gammaPmlarge}) measured in DNS agrees usually better when using prefactors $c_1$ derived for the limit of small $\Pm$ \citep[see e.g.][]{KrielEtAl2025}.
-In \citet{SchoberEtAl2012b} these prefactors have been found to be $c_1\approx0.03$ for Kolmogorov turbulence and $c_1\approx0.005$ for Burgers turbulence and we will use these values for the following comparison with our simulations.
+For $\Pm=1$, the growth rate of the small-scale dynamo instability~(\ref{eq_gammaPmlarge}) measured in DNSs agrees usually better when using prefactors, $c_1$, derived for the limit of small $\Pm$ \citep[see e.g.,][]{KrielEtAl2025}.
+In \citet{SchoberEtAl2012b} these prefactors have been found to be $c_1\approx0.03$ for Kolmogorov turbulence and $c_1\approx0.005$ for Burgers turbulence, and we will use these values for the following comparison with our simulations.